jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Kongamato.md

 RacialMods:
 Languages: Draconic
 SQ: compression, piercing beak
+SpecialAbilities:
+  Piercing Beak (Ex): >
-SpecialAbilities: Piercing Beak (Ex) A kongamato's beak is extremely hard and adept at breaking objects.
+    A kongamato's beak is extremely hard and adept at breaking objects.
 When attempting to damage an item, a kongamato's beak attack does double damage and is treated as if it were adamantine for the purposes of overcoming the object's hardness.
+  Wailing Dive (Su): >
-Wailing Dive (Su) When a kongamato makes a charge while flying or uses its Flyby Attack feat, the creature's body becomes infused with energy, causing its bite to deal an extra +1d6 points of sonic damage on that attack.
+    When a kongamato makes a charge while flying or uses its Flyby Attack feat, the creature's body becomes infused with energy, causing its bite to deal an extra +1d6 points of sonic damage on that attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: